Can dogs eat celery? The Labrador Site team takes a look at the pros and cons of celery for dogs.

 While it is not clear when people first started cultivating and eating this refreshing vegetable, there are references to celery dating back thousands of years.

 Celery appears to have been mentioned about 2800 years ago in Homer’s ancient Greek epic, The Odyssey.
-It was referred to as “selinon.”
+He referred to as “selinon.”

 Nutritional Benefits Of Celery

-This humble aromatic contains a number of important nutrients, including Vitamins A, C, and K. Celery also is full of antioxidants, is high in fiber, and is a good source of potassium.
+This humble aromatic contains many important nutrients, including Vitamins A, C, and K. Celery also is full of antioxidants, is high in fiber, and is a good source of potassium.

 Celery has high water content, but it also has a relatively high salt content for a vegetable.
 One stalk of celery contains 35 milligrams of sodium, which is on the high side as far as vegetables go.
 However, celery is still considered a low sodium food overall.

 Celery leaves, like the stalks, are considered a low carbohydrate and high-fiber food.
 In addition, they contain calcium, Vitamin E, and iodine.

-Now that we understand more about the history and the nutritional value of celery, we can ask: It’s a healthy snack for humans, but is this the case for dogs too?
+Now that we understand more about the history and the nutritional value of celery, we can ask: It’s a healthy, low-calorie snack for humans, but is this the case for dogs too?
 Can dogs eat celery?

-First of all, to recognize whether a food is good for dogs, we need to establish what dogs need.
+First of all, to recognize whether food is good for dogs, we need to establish what dogs need.
 People often just use the same rules they apply to their diet, but this has some pretty major and dangerous pitfalls.